mggg/rcv-webapp/README.md

 A webapplication for running RCV simulations and visualizing the results.

+Since its launch in 2021, this web app has been subsumed by MGGG's [VoteKit](https://github.com/mggg/votekit) Python package.
+We no longer maintain this app and are no longer able to verify the validity of the results it produces.
+If you are interested in being part of an effort to relaunch this app, please contact us at code@mggg.org and we'd love to chat!

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

 ## Before getting started